tarantx/tarant/README.md

 ## Features

-Wind.js implements a rich set of features that makes it suitable for building complex applications.
+Tarant implements a rich set of features that makes it suitable for building complex applications.

 * Actors are reliable because they are transactional.
 You don't need to bother yourself with error recovery.
 * Actors are performant, as they are pull-based and decoupled from other actors lifecycle.